 Masterchef Whitney Miller is back, and this time she’s taking over the tailgate!

-This version of the enchilada will not only impress your guest, but you will #OwnTheTailgate.
+This version of the Grilled Enchilada will not only impress your guests, but you will #OwnTheTailgate.

 Thanks, Whitney!
 (And Tervis)

 Chicken Enchilada Stack

 - 1 teaspoon chili powder

 - 1 teaspoon ground cumin

 - 1 teaspoon garlic powder

 - 2 ½ cups shredded rotisserie chicken breast

 - 12 (6-inch) white corn tortillas

 - ¾ cup shredded pepper jack cheese